STA 9750 Lecture #8 In-Class Activity: More ggplot2 - Chloropleths and Cartograms + Tools for Interactive Data Analysis

 We see less variation here, but there is still some.
 Note that this type of data – rate estimation from rare counts – can be pretty tricky to analyze, (and thankfully SIDS remains quite rare) but that’s not the primary focus of this class so we’ll leave it here.

-This plot still isn’t perfect however: Sampson county is the largest county in NC, but it has a relatively small population.
+This plot still isn’t perfect however: Sampson county is the largest county in NC by area, but it has a relatively small population.
 That means that the largest area - and hence the place our eyes will most immediately look - is assigned to a relatively unimportant county.
-Relatedly, Anson County is a county with a small population , but it appears to be a “hot-spot”.
-This could be true, but it is more likely a noise-effect resulting from a small population.
+Relatedly, Anson County is a county with a small population, but it appears to be a “hot-spot”.
+This could be true, but it is much more likely a noise-effect resulting from a small population.

 To address these issues, we can use a cartogram which will “adjust” the map so that area maps to a relevant quantity.
 This is quite complex mathematically, but the cartogram package handles it reasonably transparently for us5: